This Is Not That: Hell

 “From what I’m going to do to you if you don’t open the door.”

-If that’s the story, Jesus isn’t the Savior—He’s an eager arsonist with a bucket of water.
+If that’s the story we’re believing, then Jesus isn’t the Savior—He’s an eager arsonist with a bucket of water.

 That’s how upside-down our view of God has become.
 We’ve turned the best news the world has ever heard into a threat.
 We’ve made grace sound like a contract and God like someone we need to be rescued from.

-When one of His friends said, “Just show us the Father,” Jesus replied, “If you’ve seen Me, you’ve seen the Father” (John 14:9).
-That line changes everything.
-It means God has never been anyone other than what we see in Jesus—merciful, unhurried, and fully present.
+When one of Jesus’ friends said, “Just show us the Father,” Jesus replied, “If you’ve seen Me, you’ve seen the Father” (John 14:9).
+It’s a line that truly changes everything.

-Hell isn’t a rival kingdom running on its own power; it’s a temporary delusion inside the larger reality of Jesus, the One in whom “we live and move and have our being” (Acts 17:28).
+So hell isn’t a rival kingdom running on its own power; it’s a temporary delusion inside the larger reality of Jesus—the One in whom we all “live and move and have our being” (Acts 17:28).

 The Broad and Narrow Road

-Jesus once said, “Broad is the road that leads to destruction, and many enter through it, but narrow is the road that leads to life, and few find it” (Matthew 7:13–14).
+Hearing about God presence in all things, many question what Jesus meant by, “Broad is the road that leads to destruction, and many enter through it, but narrow is the road that leads to life, and few find it” (Matt 7:13–14).

-We’ve often taken that as a warning to “get right,” but Jesus wasn’t threatening anyone—He was describing reality.
+We’ve often taken that as a warning to “get right” or be “left behind.”
+But Jesus wasn’t threatening anyone—He was describing reality.

-The broad road is the easy path of control and self-reliance—the myth of independence, the life of managing outcomes.
+The broad road is the easy path of control and self-reliance—the popular myth of independence and managing outcomes.
 It’s the road most people travel because it looks safe and normal.
 But it leads to exhaustion, anxiety, and despair—a present hell for many.

 The narrow road, on the other hand, is the rare path of trust—a way of life that doesn’t make sense to a world addicted to control.
-It’s the peace that “surpasses understanding” (Philippians 4:7).
+It’s the path of trust that brings a peace that “surpasses understanding” (Phil 4:7).

 Few find it not because it’s hidden, but because trust feels terrifying when you’ve been trained to protect yourself.